Ace-9136/flask_app/README.md

 ## Usage
 Once you have the Flask application running, you can access the following endpoints:

 * Candlestick Graph Plotting: To plot a candlestick graph, navigate to http://localhost:5000/ in your browser.
-Enter the necessary information, such as the stock symbol, time period, and any additional parameters required.
-Click on the "Plot" button to visualize the candlestick graph.
+Select the company name from the dropdown menu and click the submit button.
+This will redirect you to a new page on which the graph on the selected company is displayed for the duration of approx 1 year.

 * Pattern Detection: To find patterns in a list of stocks, go to http://localhost:5000/screener in your browser.
-Input the list of stock symbols or upload a CSV file containing the stock data.
-Click on the "Find Patterns" button to perform the analysis and display any detected patterns.
+Input the name of pattern from the dropdown and click scan button.
+This will get you the name of companies in which the pattern has been found within last 10 days.
 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please submit an issue or a pull request.